ayoub3bidi/portfolio/src/content/posts/code-conversations-ep05.md

 ---
-title: "Code Conversations S01 E05: The Role of the Software Architect in Agile, Balancing Design and Flexibility"
+title: "Code Conversations Podcast Episode 05: The Role of the Software Architect in Agile, Balancing Design and Flexibility"
 published: 2025-03-01
 description: ""
 image: "./covers/code_conversations.webp"